andreasma/plone-python-scripts/README.md

 Then he writes the username (ID) to a text file with new lines for every username.

-The last step is a catalog search for the creators of tdf.templateuploadcenter.projects and write them line by line to a text file.
+The next step is a catalog search for the creators of tdf.templateuploadcenter.projects and write them line by line to a text file.

+In the following part the script creates a list of all active users of the site and in the last part a list of all inactive users.

+In the end there are four new files inside the directory.

 Usage: If your Plone instance get started with the command ./bin/instance start and is e.g. named 'testing' you could run this script with:

 `./bin/instance -O testing run getUser.py`